 At Multicap, we are committed to putting the health and safety of our customers and staff first, and we will take all necessary precautionary measures to achieve this.
 As this is an ongoing situation, we remain cautious and careful to protect our customers and staff in line with directions from the Queensland, New South Wales and Australian governments.
-We urge all customers, their support networks, and Multicap staff to stay informed by regularly checking the Queensland Government website, the New South Wales Government website or via the resources available on our Information on Coronavirus page.
+We urge all customers, their support networks, and Multicap staff to stay informed by regularly checking the Queensland Government website, and New South Wales Government website.

 As this is a constantly changing situation, we advise anyone wishing to visit a Multicap accommodation service to call ahead of time to be informed of any measures specific to that location.

 Anyone attending a Multicap accommodation service must follow the directions of staff, abide by Multicap policies and any other advice relating to the Disability Accommodation Service Direction from the Queensland Government and any current information and advice from the New South Wales Government.